kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 </td>
 <td>
    <p>RetryDelayMinutes specifies how long to keep the workload suspended after
 a failed check (after it transitioned to False).
-After that the check state goes to “Unknown”.
+When the delay period has passed, the check state goes to &quot;Unknown&quot;.
 The default is 15 min.
 The default is 15 min.</p>
 </td>
 </tr>